Trip Highlights of Mera Peak Climbing

 As Mera Peak is the highest peak in Nepal, there is a high chance of suffering from high-altitude sickness.
 Many people traveling to Mera Peak turn back because of altitude sickness.
 The oxygen level at the top of Mera Central (6461 meters) is 47 percent.
 Almost all the trekkers use supplemental oxygen because breathing at such a low oxygen level is tricky.

 Because of altitude sickness, trekkers might feel nausea, headache, and fever.
-If you feel like altitude sickness, you should slow your trek.
+If you feel like you’re experiencing altitude sickness, you should slow your trek.
 It would help if you had a well-devised itinerary to avoid the risk of altitude sickness.
-It would be best to have proper acclimatization, contingency day, and training.
-Altitude sickness is widespread for the people trekking to Mera Peak.
+Proper acclimatization, contingency days, and training would be best.
+Altitude sickness is widespread among people trekking to Mera Peak.

 If you take the appropriate care and precautions, you can overcome this problem.
 The weather conditions of a place, especially at a higher altitude, are unpredictable.
 A perfect day for trekking can turn into the worst day.
-And the change in weather conditions can also directly affect treks and trekkers.
+Changes in weather conditions can also directly affect treks and trekkers.
 So, while trekking to Mera peak climbing, you must note the weather conditions.
-You must also pack your gear and equipment according to that.
+You must also pack your gear and equipment accordingly.

 Enjoy your Mera Peak climbing with the Above The Himalaya Team